Singireddysai/google-data-analytics-case-study/README.md

 # google-data-analytics-case-study

-This is the case study that i did for my google data analytics certificate.In this comprehensive Google Data Analytics case study, I delved into the intricacies of data analysis using the powerful techniques provided by Google.
-Through a systematic approach, I navigated diverse datasets, applying data cleaning, visualization, and statistical analysis to derive meaningful insights.
-The case study encompassed the entire data analytics process, from defining the problem and formulating hypotheses to presenting actionable recommendations.
-I showcased the transformative impact of data-driven decision-making, highlighting the role of analytics in solving real-world challenges and driving informed business strategies.
+This is the case study that i did for my google data analytics certificate.
+In this repository the main file is the html documetation file which describes all the analysis and the process i did with the recomendations too. the r case study file is the code that i used for analysis.
+The documentation rmd file is the documentation file in r markdown there is also a txt file which i made during my analysis just so i dont lose my track